Tankdoz/PUREstack/README.md

 - Configuration is normally handled via the Pi-hole web GUI
 - make sure under DNS settings you untick any upstream DNS servers and add 127.0.0.1#5335 under Custom DNS servers
 - this will ensure Pihole only forwards to Unbound
-- If you want to enforce specific settings, define them in docker-compose or an additional .env file
+- If you want to enforce specific settings, define them in docker-compose or in an .env file

 ### 3b.
 Unbound volume directories and permissions
 - The klutchel/unbounf image is distroless --> contains only the necessary binaries and libraries to run Unbound, no shell or package manager